-In 2016, the Company was potentially subjected to the following risks:
+In 2017, the Company was potentially subjected to the following risks:

-- Losses have been incurred since the inception of the Company, further losses are expected in the foreseeable future, and further funding will be needed; - The Company's financial results are largely dependent on sales of one test, ConfirmMDx for Prostate Cancer, and the Company will need to generate sufficient revenues from this and other future solutions to grow its business; - The ability of the Company to execute its business strategy is dependent upon factors such as its ability to raise additional capital at acceptable terms in the future and to manage growth and international business development; - The Company operates in markets in which the competition and regulatory environment may change and thus impact the Company's products and strategy, such as in the United States, where the reimbursement for testing service from Medicare and 3rd party private insurance payors is in the early stages and still uncertain; - The Company's success is dependent upon factors such as its ability to access samples, work with or obtain the support of certain scientific or medical partners, recruit and retain key personnel, generate positive clinical study results, obtain regulatory approval of its products and comply with ongoing regulations, partner with third parties for the manufacture and sale of its products, get the market to accept and use its products, and obtain reimbursement of its products for patients;
+- Losses have been incurred since the inception of the Company, further losses are expected in the foreseeable future, and further funding will be needed; - The Company's financial results are largely dependent on sales of one test, ConfirmMDx for Prostate Cancer, and the Company will need to generate sufficient revenues from this and other future solutions to grow its business;

-- The Company is dependent on intellectual property rights which could be challenged and the Company could be affected by new patents of third parties; - The enforcement of the Company's intellectual property rights could involve significant costs and could impact the commercial freedom of the Company in certain areas; - The Company's performance could be hindered by the way its commercial partners utilize certain of its technologies; - The Company is subject to product liability risks; - Foreign exchange rate fluctuations could impact the results of the Company.
+- The ability of the Company to execute its business strategy is dependent upon factors such as its ability to raise additional capital at acceptable terms in the future and to manage growth and international business development: - The Company operates in markets in which the competition and regulatory environment may change and thus impact the Company's products and strategy, such as in the United States, where the reimbursement for testing service from Medicare and 3rd party private insurance payors is in the early stages and still uncertain; - The Company's success is dependent upon factors such as its ability to access samples, work with or obtain the support of certain scientific or medical partners, recruit and retain key personnel, generate positive clinical study results, obtain regulatory approval of its products and comply with ongoing regulations, partner with third parties for the manufacture and sale of its products, get the market to accept and use its products, and obtain reimbursement of its products for patients; - The Company is dependent on intellectual property rights which could be challenged and the Company could be affected by new patents of third parties; - The enforcement of the Company's intellectual property rights could involve significant costs and could impact the commercial freedom of the Company in certain areas; - The Company's performance could be hindered by the way its commercial partners utilize certain of its technologies; - The Company is subject to product liability risks; - Foreign exchange rate fluctuations could impact the results of the Company.

-In 2016, financial risk management involved primarily the following:
+In 2017, financial risk management involved primarily the following:

-- Credit risk: At the end of 2016, the Company operated with more than 800 different customers, representing a significant reduction in credit risk when compared to prior periods.
-In 2014 and 2015, the trend initiated in 2013 continued, with the consequence, the credit risk has been substantially reduced considering the large and diverse customer base. - Interest risk: The Company is not currently subject to material interest risk since its financial debts represent only 1% of its total equity. - Currency risk: Considering the continuing development of the commercial activities in the US market, the Company has decided to change its presentation currency from the Euro to the US Dollar as of January 1, 2013.
+- Credit risk: At the end of 2017, the Company operated with more than 1,000 different customers, representing a significant reduction in credit risk when compared to prior periods. - Interest risk: The Company is not currently subject to material interest risk since its financial debts represent only 2% of its total equity. - Currency risk: Considering the continuing development of the commercial activities in the US market, the Company has decided to change its presentation currency from the Euro to the US Dollar as of January 1, 2013.
 The functional currency changed also from the Euro to the US Dollar as of July 1, 2014.
 In consequence, the currency risk is concentrated in Euros. - Liquidity and investment risk: The Company has invested all of its cash and cash equivalents in highly-rated and highly-liquid bank savings or money market accounts.
 The Company has not invested in any derivative instruments or CDOs.